Breaking at the 2024 Summer Olympics

-Breaking was introduced at the 2024 Summer Olympics in Paris as an optional (temporary) sport.
-Despite the United States being the birthplace of breakdancing, the sport is not set to be included at the 2028 Summer Olympics in Los Angeles; on its omission in the latter, the IOC's sports director Kit McConnell stated that "It's up to each local organizing committee to determine which [additional] sports to put forward that fit with their vision of the Games.
+The Paris organizers added it, along with sport climbing and surfing, as an optional (temporary) sport after its debut at the 2018 Summer Youth Olympics in Buenos Aires.
+IOC president Thomas Bach said the sport was added to draw more interest from young people to the Olympics, while IOC sports director Kit McConnell said, "It's up to each local organizing committee to determine which [additional] sports to put forward that fit with their vision of the Games.
 Obviously, breaking fit very clearly with Paris's vision of a very youth-focused urban engagement."

-For LA 2028, baseball, softball, cricket, flag football, lacrosse, and squash were approved.
-World DanceSport Federation (WDSF), the sport's governing body, was cited as working toward ensuring breaking's inclusion at the 2032 Summer Olympics in Brisbane.
+As of 2024, the sport is not slated for inclusion at the 2028 Summer Olympics in Los Angeles, whose list of optional sports includes baseball, softball, cricket, flag football, lacrosse, and squash.
+World DanceSport Federation (WDSF), the sport's governing body, was said to be trying to get breaking included in the 2032 Summer Olympics in Brisbane.